 New and evolving health risks in the workplace brought about new tools to help maintain the safety of employees.
 Temperature log sheets help employees keep track of their own body temperature and contribute to maintaining a favorable work environment in the face of evolving health and safety risks.

-Monitoring and maintaining the ideal temperature is crucial for the operation and success of many industries. iAuditor by SafetyCulture, the world’s most powerful mobile inspection app, can help inspectors and staff consistently perform temperature monitoring.
+Monitoring and maintaining the ideal temperature is crucial for the operation and success of many industries.
+SafetyCulture (formerly iAuditor), the world’s most powerful mobile inspection app, can help inspectors and staff consistently perform temperature monitoring.